-By submitting reports to the program's inbox, you're able to notify programs of vulnerabilities .
+Hackers notify you of vulnerabilities by submitting reports to your inbox.
 Not all great vulnerability reports look the same, but many share these common features:

-- Detailed descriptions of your discovery with clear, concise, reproducible steps or a working proof-of-concept (POC).
-If you do not explain the vulnerability in detail, there may be significant delays in the process, which is undesirable for everyone.
+Detailed descriptions of the hacker's discovery with clear, concise reproducible steps or a working proof-of-concept (POC).
+If the hacker doesn't explain the vulnerability in detail, there may be significant delays in the disclosure process, which is undesirable for everyone.

 Here are some examples of publicly disclosed examples of good reports: